 Our Awards & Accreditations

-As a property seller you might roll your eyes and think ‘so what?’ when an estate agent mentions their accreditations and awards.
+As a property seller or landlord, you might roll your eyes and think ‘so what?’ when an estate agent mentions their accreditations and awards.

 Feefo is an independent website which collects genuine feedback from clients about their experiences with business.
 Our current Feefo rating is 5.0 out of 5.0.